Melanie V. Ramil – Executive Director

 Working to ensure we have full gender equality in politics, Lindsay served as President and Vice President of Political Action for the National Women’s Political Caucus, LA Westside for more than five years, helping to elect pro-choice women throughout Los Angeles County.
 Lindsay is also on the Advisory Board of Running Start, an organization dedicated to bringing young women into politics.
 Lindsay also serves as a Project Partner for the Truman National Security Project and previously served as a Board Member for the Los Angeles League of Conservation Voters.
 She is very active in many local political organizations, including Planned Parenthood Los Angeles and NARAL Pro-Choice California.

 Lindsay was raised in the San Fernando Valley and graduated from the University of Southern California with degrees in Psychology, Business and Advertising.
 She currently lives in Los Angeles with her husband, David Graham-Caso and their two sons, Caleb and Emmett.

 Lindsay can be reached via email at firstname.lastname@example.org

 Sierra DeSalvia, Director of Development and Northern California Program Director

-In California, I’ve focused my efforts on promoting women in leadership, fundraising for nonprofits and improving local policy.
-At a private recruiting firm, I supported hundreds of applicants and focused on placing women in high-level leadership positions nationally.
-At SPUR, an urban planning policy think tank, I led the strategic direction of over 100 fundraising events per year and supported the policy team by designing and facilitating regional community engagement initiatives.
+In California, Sierra has focused on promoting women in leadership, fundraising for nonprofits, and improving local policy.
+At a private recruiting firm, she stewarded hundreds of applicants and focused on placing women in high-level leadership positions nationally.
+At SPUR, an urban planning policy think tank, Sierra led the strategic direction of over 100 fundraising events per year and supported the policy team by designing and facilitating regional community engagement initiatives.

 Sierra can be reached via email at email@example.com